 The intimate crowd was invited to share their thoughts on race and personal identity through spoken word.
-Guests wrote their six-word stories on the subject using cards from Michelle Norris’ The Race Card Project.
+Guests wrote their six-word stories on the subject using cards from Michele Norris’ The Race Card Project.

 April is national poetry month and as part of the commemoration, the St. Louis Poetry Center holds “The Belle of Blueberry Hill: Emily Dickinson at the Duck Room.”